guacsec/trustify-scale-testing/README.md

 The latter will replicate 10 times each SBOM file available in /SBOMs/.

-Each replicated SBOM file will be created under its corresponding batch directory under `/data-set`:
+Each replicated SBOM file will be created under its corresponding batch directory under `/data-set`.

+## Example ##

 ```
 $ cargo run -- 5 ./SBOMs/ ./data-set/